Banging Toolbox

 If you engage in more demanding work and prefer something that’s better suited for the grind, then you won’t go wrong with the Makita HG6530VK – the most powerful and the hottest.

 That’s about it for our best heat gun guide!
-We hope the information we shared has made you more knowledgeable about these spicy power tools.
+We hope the information we shared made you more knowledgeable about these spicy power tools.

 If we have piqued your interest, check out our best cordless heat gun guide too.
 It’s sure to speak about a ‘hot’ topic.

-DeWalt D26960K review
+DeWalt D26960K

-- Has manageable long cord with a protector that prevents tearing.
+• Boasts a manageable long cord with a protector that prevents tearing.

-- Lightweight and user-friendly.
+• Lightweight and user-friendly.

-- Heats up a bit slow.
+• Heats up a bit slowly.

 #1 Best Dewalt heat gun